EwoutBergsma/My_HACS_Integration/README.md

 After that it should be available to add through the "Add Integration" button in the Home Assistant settings under "Devices & Services".

+# Create UI configurability
+With just the basic structure that is explained above, you still need to add the integration manually to your `configuration.yaml` file.
+Instead, you can make the integration configurable through the Home Assistant UI.

+Adding `config_flow": true` to the `manifest.json` file will allow you to add the integration through the Home Assistant UI.
+After, a file named `config_flow.py` should be added to the integration folder (i.e. `custom_components/Ewouts_HACS_Integration/config_flow.py`).
+This file will contain the logic for the configuration flow, allowing users to set up the integration through the UI.

+The HA UI also expects `custom_components/Ewouts_HACS_Integration/strings.json` (which can later also be used for translations).
+Moreover, we now need to modify `__init__.py` to support the config flow.
+Lastly, the `sensor.py` needs to be updated too.
+For these changes just go back in to previous commits to see what has changed.

 # TODO
 - [ ] Currently when adding the integration, it will tell you to add it to `configuration.yaml` manually, instead of using the UI.
 I want this to be different.